 Cable Service: Mediacom is the cable company that services the Village.
 They also offer high-speed internet access and phone service.
 To begin service please contact Mediacom at 1-800-874-2991.
 For other internet options, click here.

-Garbage Service: Flood Brothers is the exclusive waste hauler that service the Village.
+Garbage Service: Flood Brothers is the exclusive waste hauler that services the Village.
 To begin service please contact Flood Brothers at 630-261-0400.

 Voter’s Registration: Voter’s registration is available at the Village Municipal Centre.
 To register to vote, you need two forms of identification, one with your current address.
 If you were not born in the United States, you will need to know the date and place of naturalization.